OpenTechSchool/www.opentechschool.org/handbooks/workshops/organisers-schedule.md

 - It is always nice to have some good coverage of the event.
 If you know someone with a camera or fairly new smartphone, ask them to take some photos.
 - Name badges are useful.
 Make sure there is tape, post-its, sticky notes, or some such available at the venue.
 - Bring some paper and pens.
 It's almost universally useful to create signs on the fly (wifi credentials, afterparty plans, directions and whatnot).
-- An offline version of editors, the lerning materials and other common tools like installers (in case the wifi goes down).
+- An offline version of editors, the learning materials and other common tools like installers (in case the wifi goes down).
 - A few extenders if needed.

 ## The Workshop itself